 ARTICLE ??.
-(Community Preservation) To see whether the Town shall vote to spend, or set aside for later spending, not less than 10 per cent of the annual revenues in the Community Preservation Fund for open space, not less than 10 per cent of the annual revenues for historic resources, and not less than 10 per cent of the annual revenues for take any other action as may be allowed under the Community Preservation Act as requested by the Community Preservation Committee.
+(Community Preservation) To see whether the Town shall vote to spend, or set aside for later spending, not less than 10 per cent of the annual revenues in the Community Preservation Fund for open space, not less than 10 per cent of the annual revenues for historic resources, and not less than 10 per cent of the annual revenues for community housing or to take any other action as may be allowed under the Community Preservation Act as requested by the Community Preservation Committee.

-A. To appropriate the sum of \$10,000 from Fiscal Year 2021 Community Preservation Fund estimated revenues for administrative and operating expenses of the Community Preservation Committee.
+A. To recommend \$10,000 be appropriated from Fiscal Year 2021 Community Preservation Fund revenues for administrative and operating expenses of the Community Preservation Committee.